 It is suggested an evaluation of both the technical approaches: SAML token vs. JWT Bearer token.
 A comparison between the two standards will be formalized in a document.
 First step: evaluation of the efficiency of the two solutions proposed.

 A JWT token is only OAuth which is REST.
 What we may end up with is an equivalent of this in MHD.
-Right now we are doing this for XDS, so the strategy should be:
+Right now, we are doing this for XDS, so the strategy should be:

 Focus on SAML and SOAP, and advancing XUA.